 Note: If you reimburse at a higher rate and can’t show that this was necessary, the excess will be treated as taxable profit and will be subject to tax and national insurance.

-2. Employees repaying the cost of private travel
+2. Employees repaying the cost of private travel in company cars

 From time to time, employees will use their company car for personal trips.
 In these instances, they’ll need to repay the company at a rate equal to or higher than the advisory fuel rate.